 Guide to Taxpayers’ Rights and HMRC Powers

-As this process continues, the rights of taxpayers become less evident and this book clearly lays out what these are, as well as the increasingly complex penalty regime for non-compliance and what steps practitioners can take on behalf of their client to challenge HMRC on any enquiries or decisions.
+As this process continues, the rights of taxpayers become less evident and this content clearly lays out what these rights are.
+It also examines the increasingly complex penalty regime for non-compliance and what steps practitioners can take on behalf of their client to challenge HMRC on any enquiries or decisions.